-As demand for cut flowers grew, many wholesalers relocated to West 28th street to gain access to more affluent buyers.
+As demand for cut flowers grew, many of these same wholesalers moved to West 28th street to gain access to more affluent buyers.
 This included ‘Ladies’ Mile’, home to many of the day’s most fashionable department stores like Bergdorf Goodman.
-Gradually over time, New York City’s flower district became a destination all its own.
+Generation followed generation as businesses expanded.
+And over time, New York City’s flower district became a destination all on its own.

 New York City Flower Market circa 1904

-On the morning of our visit, deliverymen were rapidly unloading cartons of flowers and plants, placing them on racks and positioning them in front of the many establishments.
-A steady stream of delivery trucks, emblazoned with nursery logos, continually pulled up alongside us to double-park on the already-congested street.
+On the morning of our visit, deliverymen were rapidly unloading boxes of flowers and plants and placing them on rolling racks in front of the many establishments.
+As we watched, a steady stream of vehicles pulled up alongside us to double-park on the already-busy street.

 As we toured the market, the thick greenery temporarily muffled the sounds of the city.
-We paused in front of one store to admire the wide variety of spring-flowering branches including cherry and forsythia.
+We paused briefly in front of one store to admire the wide variety of spring-flowering branches including cherry and forsythia.
 Wrapped tightly in bundles, the narrow packages were almost as tall as we were.

 While the 5 am crowd is made up strictly of designers and florists, by mid morning the sidewalks are teeming with everyday people.
 The atmosphere is bustling and social, with lots of interaction between buyers and sellers.
-This is partly due to the fact that none of the plants are priced, making bargaining a necessity.
+This is partly due to the fact that none of the plants are priced, making bargaining essential.

 Caribbean Cuts, located at 120 West 28th, specializes in unusual tropical flowers and foliage from Puerto Rico.
 The store’s impressive merchandise includes gigantic elephant ears, eucalyptus, palm fronds and florals.
-Now in its 14th year, Caribbean Cuts grows all its plants on farms it owns in the Caribbean.
+Now in its 14th year, the business grows all its plants on farms it owns in the Caribbean.

 Exotic palms for sale at NYC’s Caribbean Cuts